FlaxEngine/FlaxDocs/manual/networking/high-level.md

 `NetworkReplicationHierarchy` runs on both server and client but contains only objects that are *owned locally* - no need to manage objects that should not be replicated by remote clients.

-For example, when a large game level contains 10k networked objects (eg. POIs) then replicating all of them to all connected clients would kill the performance.
+For example, when a large game level contains 10k networked objects (eg. POIs) then replicating all of them to all connected clients would sacrifice the performance.
 To solve this problem a simple replication hierarchy can be created that would control Replication FPS for each object and skip unnecessary replications for clients that are too far away.
 Below is the sample code:

 > [!Tip]
 > Use `NetworkReplicator.DirtyObject(obj)` to mark object as modified for immediate replication (eg. when an object has low Replication FPS but needs to replicate state quickly).
 You can also set `ReplicationFPS` of an object to be less than `0` if you only want it to be replicated on spawn.